ShareX/sharex.github.io/privacy-policy/index.md

 ShareX checks for updates at startup, and also between intervals using GitHub API and downloads the updates from GitHub when the user permits it.

-You may wish to read the Privacy Policy of third party services we are using:
+ShareX implements YouTube API Services to support uploading videos to YouTube.
+You may wish to read the Privacy Policy of third party services we currently use:

 * [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)
 * [Google Privacy & Terms](https://policies.google.com/privacy)